Are you tired of receiving a plethora of unwanted phone calls every day? Do you wonder how to block No Caller ID on your iPhone?

 1. Silence Unknown Callers

-The simplest and easiest way to block No callers ID calls on your iPhone is to use the Silence Unknown Callers built-in feature by following these steps:
+The simplest and easiest way to block No Caller ID calls on your iPhone is to use the Silence Unknown Callers built-in feature by following these steps:

-This will silence all calls from numbers that are not in your address book and send them to voicemail automatically.
+This will automatically silence all calls from numbers not in your address book and send them to voicemail.

 2. Block Calls with Do Not Disturb

-Do Not Disturb is a feature that allows you to silence calls, alerts, and notifications that you get while your device is locked.
-That way you won’t be distracted by those annoying notifications.
+Do Not Disturb is a feature that allows you to silence calls, alerts, and notifications while your device is locked.
+That way, you won’t be distracted by annoying notifications.

 Here’s how to set it up.

-- At the very top of the list, tap “Do Not Disturb” to turn it on.
+3. At the top of the list, tap “Do Not Disturb” to turn it on.
 The toggle should turn green once you’ve enabled it. (there’ll be a moon icon in the status bar)

-- You’ll see a list of options, at the bottom select “Allow Call From“.
+5. You’ll see a list of options; select “Allow Call From” at the bottom.

-- Then, select Contacts Only from the popup menu.
-You should see a small check mark appear on the left side.
+6. Then, select Contacts Only from the popup menu.
+A small check mark should appear on the left side.

 This would enable your iPhone to only ring when receiving calls from people on the address book and silence all unknown and no caller ID callers.